shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/ios-sdk-integration-instructions.md

 # iOS SDK integration instructions

-This page describes how to integrate our SDK with your project.
-Follow the instructions in this page to set up our SDK to show ads in your app.
+This page describes how to integrate Mobile SDK with your project.
+Follow the instructions in this page to set up Mobile SDK to show ads in your app.
 For instructions on showing different ad types, see our various [ad unit](ios-sdk-ad-units.md) pages.

 ## Requirements